-- All exhibits must be entered by 8 am 10 am on Tuesday during the fair. - Competition open to residents of Stafford and adjoining counties. - Each exhibitor is limited to 2 entries per class. - There will be a professional division, adult division, teen, and youth division for all class numbers.
+- All exhibits must be entered by 12:30 2:30 pm on Wednesday during the fair.
+Judging will begin at 3:00. - Competition open to residents of Stafford and adjoining counties. - Each exhibitor is limited to 2 entries per class. - There will be a professional division, adult division, teen, and youth division for all class numbers.
 Please mark (P) for professional; if you are a commercial grower or grow food products for resale, (A) for adult (19 and up), (T) for teens (13-18 yrs. of age) or (Y) for youth (5-12 yrs. of age) before each class number to specify age division. - All entries in this department must be grown by the exhibitor in current year. - Information about exhibiting produce is available in the publication "Exhibiting Fruits and Vegetables" available at the Extension Office or online at www.bookstore.ksre.ksu.edu/pubs/c405.pdf - Where there is no competition, exhibits will be judged on individual merit and receive premium and ribbon accordingly. - All garden produce should be exhibited on a sturdy plate, bowl or container that will support the weight of the produce. - Exhibits and ribbons cannot be removed before noon Saturday. - All premiums will be \$3. \$2. \$1 in each class.
 Classes 203001-203019 will be one premium of \$5. - An Overall Grand Champion & Reserve Champion will be selected from all classes combined.